Day 1 – Sunday 6 May 2017

 Day 2 - Monday 7 May 2017

-Walk 2 From Helles Memorial, visit the hidden French artillery battery before walking down to Lancashire Landing and its rich archaeological remains, such as the lighters, piers, beach road, dugouts, Royal Mommouth's water tanks and the airfield, before walking by Bakery Beach and finally X Beach to hear the story of the HMS Implacable landing and Fusiliers battle on Hill 114.
+Morning - We visit the Helles Memorial, the hidden French artillery battery before walking down to Lancashire Landing and its rich archaeological remains, such as the lighters, piers, beach road, dugouts, Royal Monmouth's water tanks and the airfield, we also visit both Bakery Beach and finally X Beach to hear the story of the HMS Implacable landing and Fusiliers battle on Hill 114.

 Day 3 - Tuesday 8 May 2018

-Walk 2 - From the landings at Anzac cove up to the high ground of Lone Pine.
+Morning – A boat trip around the Anzac Cove is undertaken before we land and walk from the stunning Beach Cemetery to the high ground of Lone Pine.
 Here the AIF stormed ashore and scrambled past the “Sphinx” to breach the Turkish lines.
-After a visit to Plugges Plateau we ascend Boltons Ridge via Shell Green, where the briefest of cricket matches was played under fire ending at the Lone Pine Memorial with its breath taking views over the Aegean.
+After an optional climb to Plugges Plateau we ascend Boltons Ridge via Shell Green, where the briefest of cricket matches was played under fire ending at the Lone Pine Memorial with its breath-taking views over the Aegean.

-Walk 4.
-A look at the role played by the French,.
-We will explore the rarely visited French battlefield sites, looking at the trench remains in the Ravine de Mort, the Quadrilateral and study the French battles in the fields near Achi Baba.
+Afternoon - A look at the role played by the French, we will explore the rarely visited French battlefield sites, looking at the trench remains in the Ravine de Mort, the Quadrilateral and study the French battles in the fields near Achi Baba.
 We will then follow in the footsteps of the RND in an 'evacuation' walk, listening to stories of some of the last men to leave the Peninsula in January 1916.
 We will locate some of the lost French memorials near Zimmerman's Farm, before finishing the walk at the French Cemetery near Morto Bay.

 Day 5 - Thursday 10 May 2018

-Walk 6 - After a stop at Chocolate and Green Hills, we spend the morning looking at the ill-fated Suvla landings in August 1915.
-Our walk begins at Hill 10 before we follow in the footsteps of the 5th Norfolk’s and uncover the true story behind the vanishing battalion.
+After a stop at Chocolate and Green Hills, we spend the afternoon looking at the ill-fated Suvla landings in August 1915.
+Our walk begins on the beach before passing Hill 10 and following in the footsteps of the 5th Norfolk’s and uncover the true story behind the vanishing battalion.

 Day 6 - Friday 11 May 2018